MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-custom-connectors.md

 - If your custom connector is on a network drive, include the fully qualified path in the on-premises data gateway app.

 - You can only use one custom connector data source when working in DirectQuery mode.
-Multiple custom connector data sources won't work when you use DirectQuery.
+Multiple custom connector data sources don't work with DirectQuery.

 ## Next steps